p-arrow/Red-Blue-Guide/Coding/Code Review.md

   - What if code is executed from two different users at exact same time?
 - Are **function flags** corretly set?
   - Look at framework/code DOCs to study available flags
+- Are **user interactions uniquely linked** to that user?
+  - User may have an ambiguous name, email oder other parameter that can lead to vague DB lookups etc.